ai4os/ai4-docs/source/user/howto/develop/dashboard.rst

     * In other systems, sometimes ``python3-dev`` is needed (``apt install python3-dev``).

-To be able to interface with DEEPaaS :ref:`you have to define <user/overview/api:1.
-Define the API methods for your model>` in ``api.py`` the functions you want to make accessible to the user.
+To be able to interface with DEEPaaS :ref:`you have to define <user/overview/api:Integrate your model with the API>` in ``api.py`` the functions you want to make accessible to the user.
 For this tutorial we are going to head to our `official demo module <https://github.com/ai4os-hub/ai4os-demo-app/blob/master/demo_app/api.py>`__ and copy-paste its ``api.py`` file.